awesome-llm-papers/awesome-llm-papers.github.io/README.md

 ## ⭐ Support & Share

 If this project helps you:
 - Give it a ⭐ on GitHub
 - Share the live site with friends, classmates, or on Twitter/LinkedIn
 - Suggest new papers or topics to track

 ---

 ## 📄 License

-This project is licensed under the **GNU General Public License v3.0** – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0**.
+You are free to use, study, share, and modify the code — but **any derivative work must also be open-sourced under the GPLv3**.
+Commercial or proprietary redistribution is not allowed unless it complies fully with the terms of the GPL.
+See the [LICENSE](./LICENSE) file for full details.

 ---